ao-kenji/opnaplay/README.md

 opnaplay
 ========

-opnaplay - tweaking PC-9801-86 FM-synth part on OpenBSD/luna88k
+opnaplay - A tiny PC-9801-86 FM-synth MML player on OpenBSD/luna88k

 This is my experimental program to use the FM-synth part of PC-9801-86 sound board on OpenBSD/luna88k.